dmpasilva/File-player-with-integrated-DRM/readme.txt

 ## Owners ##

-The entire solution is developed by me and David Silva ([dmpasilva](https://bitbucket.org/dmpasilva))
+The entire solution was developped by me and David Silva ([dmpasilva](https://bitbucket.org/dmpasilva)).